Click on the links below

 San Juan Island

-Once its own town founded by Dirty Dan Harris, Bellingham’s Fairhaven district warrants a separate visit.
-With its historic brick buildings and cobbled streets, Fairhaven is a reminder of days long past.
+Fairhaven, once its own town founded by Dirty Dan Harris in 1883, is now a district of Bellingham, but this bustling district deserves a trip of its own.
+With its historic brick buildings and cobbled streets, Fairhaven is a reminder of days long past, inviting visitors to enjoy a slower pace.

 The antique looks belie Fairhaven’s role as a major regional transportation hub.
-Fairhaven is the southern terminus of the Alaska ferry, a port for cruises to the San Juan islands, and an Amtrak stop on the Vancouver to Portland run, not to mention a Greyhound bus depot.
+Fairhaven is the southern terminus of the Alaska ferry, a port for cruises to the San Juan Islands, and an Amtrak stop on the Vancouver to Portland run, as well as a Greyhound bus depot.

-Wednesdays in the summer feature the Fairhaven Farmers Market spread out across the Fairhaven Village Green.
-Vendors from across the county show up to sell fresh produce and locally made arts and crafts.
+Wednesdays in the summer feature the Fairhaven Farmers Market across from the Fairhaven Village Green.
+Vendors from all around the county show up to sell fresh produce and locally made arts and crafts.
 The market also features live music.
-On Saturday evenings, enjoy outdoor movies and live acts on the Green.
+On Saturday evenings, enjoy outdoor movies and live acts on the green.

-Come evening, Fairhaven’s own music scene comes to life and offers a unique twist on the kinds of performances found in Bellingham.
-For example, Skylark’s Hidden Café features a jazz open mic night on Thursdays at 8 p.m.
-Although a half-dozen or so regulars typically show up, anyone with their own instrument is invited to join in.
+Come evening, Fairhaven offers a music scene quite distinct from that found in Bellingham.
+For example, Skylark’s Hidden Cafe features a jazz open mic night on Thursdays at 8 p.m.
+Anyone with their own instrument is invited to play, but you might have to fight with the regulars for a spot in the line-up.

-Fairhaven is a kayaker’s haven.
-Put in at the public boat launch, and paddle north through the bay to get a waterside view of Bellingham.
-Head south to Chuckanut Bay and you’re treated to a phantasmagoric landscape created by the waves and wind that have sculpted sandstone into fascinating formations.
+Fairhaven is a great spot to launch your kayak.
+Put in at the public boat launch and paddle north through the bay to get a waterside view of Bellingham, or head south to Chuckanut Bay to find beautiful sandstone formations sculpted by the waves and wind.
+The Community Boating Center at 555 Harris Avenue is a great place to find a rental.

-The harbor is also the place to find whale watching boats if you want to get a good look at the orcas that cruise the waters of the San Juan islands.
+Fairhaven harbor is also the place to board a whale-watching tour boat if you want to get a good look at the orcas that cruise the waters of the San Juan Islands.

-The Taylor dock is a quarter-mile boardwalk and restored railway trestle that takes pedestrians and cyclists over the bay from Boulevard Park to Fairhaven.
-Walk or ride your bike on South Bay Trail, or stop at Boulevard Park for a picnic, toss a Frisbee, or just enjoy the view.
-On select Saturdays in the summer, stay for an outdoor concert in the park.
-Pack a picnic dinner and enjoy the sunset from Boulevard or Marine Park.
+The Taylor dock is a quarter-mile boardwalk and restored railway trestle that takes pedestrians and cyclists over the bay from Fairhaven to Boulevard Park.
+Walk or ride your bike on South Bay Trail or stop at Boulevard Park for a picnic, to toss a frisbee around or just enjoy the view of the bay.

 For more info, visit fairhaven.com.

-Catch a Flick: Watch an outdoor movie at the Village Green on Saturday evenings from June through August.
+CINEMA ESCAPE: Take in a movie at the Village Green on Saturday nights from June through August.